Aatish-hari/Radish/README.md

 |                  |                 | RPOP key      |               |

 ## Installation
 This project uses Makefile.
-Ensure you have a C++17 (or later) compiler.
+Ensure you have a C++17 (or later ones) compiler.
 -First 'make' from root directory to make build folder and to get server.exe.
 -Run ./server to start server, server will listen to default port 6379
 -compile client.cpp and run client.exe, client will connect server

---future aspects- can add more commands
+## --future aspects- can add more commands